NicoMincuzzi/tdd-by-example/README.md

 2. A constructor is not reason enough to have a subclass, we want to delete the subclasses
 3. We can replace references to the subclasses with references to the superclass without changing the meaning of the code
 4. Delete duplicated tests

+## Chapter 12
+1. Add a new feature in terms of test and implementation